feoh/blindnotdumb/posts/windows-papercuts-for-nix-developers.md

 ### The Windows Desktop/GUI

-I'm sure there'll be folks who aren't happy with this one but my take?
+I'm sure there will be folks who aren't happy with this one but my take?
 Just ignore it.

 Windows is pretty good about making EVERYTHING accessible from the keyboard, and many things are also accessible from the command line.
 If you just avoid graphical interfaces wherever possible, and if you're anything like me, you'll see your productivity levels soar and your frustration levels plummet.

+### Where Do I Put?

+One of the things I continue to struggle with is the simple expedient of "Where do I PUT things?".
+On UNIX based systems, pretty much everything user or configuration related lives in $HOME.
+Not so on Windows.

+As just an example, my Neovim configuration lives in something like `$HOME\AppData\Local\nvim.`

+In some respects, I get it.
+Keeping application configuration separate is a good thing, but navigating where to put what can feel like a bit of a morass for the uninitiated.

+Maybe once I get a better understanding of the lay of the land, I can create a cheat sheet for UNIX users.

 ## Fin